louiskhenghao/frontend-stack/README.md

 ## Translation

-Translation locales can be shared among `cms`, `web` & `mobile` projects under `libs/shared/assets/src/locales`.
-You can have multiple locale files (JSON) within a language folder.
-This monorepo has come with two languanges by default, you may refer to the folder structure below & feel free to make changes
+This monorepo has come with two language translation by default and translation files are located under folder `libs/shared/assets/src/locales`. you may refer to the folder structure below & feel free to make changes

+You can have multiple locale files (JSON) within a language folder.These files shared among `cms`, `web` & `mobile` projects.

 ```
 ├── cn